 Azure Quick Review (azqr) scans your resources with 2 types of recommendations:

-Defender: a list of Microsoft Defender for Cloud plans and their tiers.
+Defender: Microsoft Defender for Cloud plans and tiers.
+Disable with --stages -defender.

 > By default, Azure Quick Review (azqr) obfuscates the Subscription Ids in the output to ensure the protection of sensitive information and maintain data privacy and security.
 If you want to display the Subscription Ids without obfuscation, you can use the --mask=false flag when executing the tool.